erikwestra/mm-server/README.md

 >     {message: {
 >          hash: "...",
->          processed: true}
+>          ...
 >         }

-Note that the only action that is currently supported is marking the message as having been processed by the recipient.
-Only the recipient of the message can mark it as being processed.
+>     }

+In addition to the message hash, the following fields can be used to update the
+message:

+> `processed`
+>
+> > Set this to true to tell the server that the message action has been
+> > processed by the message recipient.
+>
+> `read`
+>
+> > Set this to true to tell the server that the given message has been read by
+> > the recipient.

+Note that only the recipient can update a message.

 If the update was accepted, the API endpoint will return an HTTP response code of 200 (OK).
 If there is no message with the given hash value, the API